How to Cook Pumpkin or Winter Squash – 3 Easy Methods

 3. Cover and cook pumpkin in microwave on high for 15 minutes.
 Test tenderness.
 Microwave in 5 minute intervals until pumpkin tests done.

-I like to cook up a big squash (or several smaller ones), puree them all, and freeze the puree in portion sizes for the recipes that I use most.
-You can also store puree in the refrigerator for about a week.
+I like to cook up a big squash (or several smaller ones), and purée them all.
+Then I freeze the puree in portion sizes for the recipes that I use most.
+You can also store purée in the refrigerator for about a week.

 Some of our favorite pumpkin recipes include: